Short Answer: It’s my calling.

 There were others along the way.
 Contenders.
 PoCs.
 Companies swooped up by other companies before they performed their “big reveal.”

 Amidst all the melodrama, my bizarre obsession, the countless PoCs… where were you, Uptycs?
 Why had you not yet shown me the light?

 No one says Uptycs works in mysterious ways; quite the contrary–it’s very straightforward.
 But long story short, it does it ALL.
 It was, and is, the panacea.
 The tool I never noticed.
 Me, The Man Obsessed With Security Telemetry at Scale, had never noticed it.
 I searched through my chats for “Uptycs.”
 I had even recommended it based on their reputation, prior to fully realizing it was what I had always yearned for.

-Uptycs reduces risk by helping you prioritize and respond to threats, vulnerabilities, misconfigurations, sensitive data exposure, and compliance mandates across your modern attack surface—all from a single platform, UI, and data model.
+Uptycs reduces risk by helping you prioritize and respond to cyber security threats, vulnerabilities, misconfiguration, sensitive data exposure, and compliance mandates across your modern attack surface—all from a single platform, UI, and data model.
 This includes the ability to tie together threat activity as it traverses on-prem and cloud boundaries, thus delivering a more cohesive enterprise-wide security posture.

 Pretty cool, right?

 After taking some time to digest what you just read above, I realized I had one more phone call to make.

 “Hey, Elias.
 Yeah, it’s Jack.
 So… yeah, turns out I’m your technology evangelist.”